Spike271/PING_PONG/README.md

 - **Multiplayer Mode**: Play locally with a friend.
 	- Left player controls the left paddle (`W`/`S` keys).
 	- Right player controls the right paddle (`Up`/`Down` arrow keys).
+- **Options Section**: You can customize the winning score by going into this section.
 - **About Section**: Learn more about the game through the in-game "About" section.
-- You can customize the winning score by modifying the `score.txt` file.(This file will be created after launching the executable.
-The changes will take affect after the game is restarted.)

 ## Technologies Used